BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ```

 #### **widths** and **widthDistribution**

-You can specify two width values for each point in your line.
-The first value specifies the width of the line below the line and the second above the line.
-These values are not normalized so if you use a value of 2 the line will be twice the width at that point. *There must be exactly the same count of width pair values as there are points.*
+You can specify two width multiplier values for each point in your line.
+These values are multiplied with the `width` of the line to draw the resulting line.
+The first value specifies the width multiplier of the line below the line and the second above the line.
+These values are not normalized so if you use a value of 2, 2 the line will be twice the width at that point. *There must be exactly the same count of width pair values as there are points.*

 The `CreateGreasedLine` function uses the function `CompleteGreasedLineWidthTable` to fill the missing values, if any.
 You can use the `widthDistribution` option to set the method used to automatically fill the `widths` table.